pierre-morales/WindowsCheck/README.md

 # WindowsCheck
-Commands sequence to analize and repair windows 10
+Command sequence to analize and repair windows 10